bemusic/bemuse/docs/bemusepack.md

 ---
 id: bemusepack
-title: The .bemuse file format
+title: The .bemuse File Format
-sidebar_label: .bemuse file format
+sidebar_label: .bemuse File Format
 ---

 The `.bemuse` file format is created for efficient distribution of sound assets